 The term homework often brings a frown when we were kids.
-Myth is that homework was first invented in 1905 by Roberto Nevelis of Italy, the amount of homework and the education system has come a long way, more inventions lead to higher levels of education and intensive learning.
+The myth is that homework was first invented in 1905 by Roberto Nevelis of Italy, the amount of homework and the education system has come a long way, more inventions lead to higher levels of education and intensive learning.
 Homework has always been stable and stationary as part of our educational system.
 Does homework really play a part in helping aid proper education?
 Or is it just a practice!
 Let’s first see a few studies that show the benefits of homework.

 1] Interaction with parents:

-When children take home assignments, the parents also get involved and this allows them to follow up on what his / her child is learning at school.
+When children take-home assignments, the parents also get involved and this allows them to follow up on what his / her child is learning at school.
 Homework also allows parents to take note if any learning disabilities are faced by their kids and would be beneficial to go through new strategies to help their children learn better.

 2] Learning time management and study habits.

 When students are given homework and expected to submit it on time, homework tends to help students develop certain good traits that are useful in life in the long run like discipline, managing time, independent behavior, and problem-solving skills.

 We all have heard the slogan “ practice makes perfect ” not all brains are meant to grasp any solving skills or remember anything in one go, practice works a long way and homework encourages to practice what the kids have learned in school at home.
 Thus providing them a better understanding.

 Besides having a lot of pros to why homework is good there is an equal amount of disadvantages to it too.
 Let’s see what this site has to offer.
 There are multiple reasons why homework is found to be bad for you?